March 2006

 No, because there are only two areas in the entire garden where nude sunbathing is allowed.
 One is behind the American Consulate, on the Schönfeldwiese; the other is in the north, on the Schwabinger Bucht.

-I bet you can tell us a story or two on this subject.
+I bet you can tell us a story or two

 In 2003, we had an unbelievably hot, dry summer—I think only a couple of days of rain within a span of months.
 I was giving a television interview in the park, where some nude sunbathers were just behind me.
 A group of American firefighters just happened to be in town, with their wives.
 Of course, the cameras got the men gawking at the naked women lying topless in the grass and, even better, the reactions of their wives telling them to turn away.
 It was pretty funny.
 There’s also an older man, about 70, I reckon, who has lots of interesting piercings and who walks around naked every day in the summer on the grass in front of the American Consulate, of all places.
 It’s quite a sight to see!